-The input file can be manually created in the user interface by selecting File > Save Simulator Input.
-When running a simulation this way, it may also be desirable to manually create the geometry file for visualization.
+Running a simulation through the command line will not provide a management dialog through which the simulation can be paused and resumed.
+Additionally, when running a simulation this way it may be desirable to manually create the geometry file for visualization.
 To do this, select File > Save Imported Geometry File.